pow123/lc-shell/_episodes/03-working-with-files-and-folders.md

 can delete folders with all their content.

-**Unlike deleting from within our graphical user interface, there is *no* warning, *no* recycling bin from which you can get the files back and no other undo options!**
+**Unlike deleting from within our graphical user interface, there is *no* warning, *no* Recycle Bin from which you can get the files back, and no other undo options!**
 For that reason, please be very careful with `rm` and extremely careful with `rm -r`.